 However, these findings were refuted just a few months later in November 2016.
-A study by the Nutrition and Cancer: An International Journal stated that long-term carcinogenicity studies in animal models provide no evidence of carcinogenic potential for sucralose.
+A study by the Nutrition and Cancer: An International Journal stated that long-term carcinogenicity studies in animal models provide no evidence of carcinogenic potential for sucralose in humans.
 In studies in healthy adults, sucralose was well-tolerated and without evidence of toxicity or other changes that might suggest a potential for carcinogenic effects (10).

-May Contribute To A Higher Risk In Heart Disease
+May Contribute To A Higher Risk Of Heart Disease

-One of the reasons why artificial sweeteners are considered better than sugar is because they help fight against weight gain, obesity and other chronic illnesses including heart disease.
+One of the reasons why artificial sweeteners are desirable over sugar is because they help fight against weight gain, which leads to obesity and other chronic illnesses including heart disease.
 However, some suggest that this might not always be true.

 According to a study by the European Journal of Public Health, artificially sweetened beverages which are often marketed as a healthier alternative may be just as bad as sugar-filled drinks.
 The study had over 104,000 participants and took about 10 years (2009 to 2019).

-In the end, researchers found that those who consumed higher amounts of artificially sweetened beverages had a higher risk of overall cardiovascular disease (11).
-While the study did not specifically point a finger at this sugar alternative, it would be smart to be cautious that heart disease may be one of the sucralose side effects – if consumed in high amounts.
+In the end, researchers found that those who consumed higher amounts of artificially sweetened beverages had a higher risk of overall cardiovascular disease, similar to what was seen with sugary beverages (11).
+While the study did not specifically point a finger at this specific sugar alternative, it would be smart to be cautious that heart disease may be one of the sucralose side effects – if consumed in high amounts.

 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

 Diabetes may not be the first issue you think of when wondering ‘is sucralose bad for you’.
-In fact, the MayoClinic states that most artificial sweeteners are good for blood sugar since they affect it in no way.
-While this might be true in most cases, some people may find themselves suffering from this chronic illness due to the consumption of these sugar substitutes.
+In fact, the MayoClinic states that most artificial sweeteners are good for blood sugar control since they affect it in no way.
+While this might be true in theory, some people who consume these sugar substitutes may find themselves suffering from this chronic illness.

 According to a 2009 study, the daily consumption of diet soda was associated with a 36 percent greater relative risk of incident metabolic syndrome and a 67 percent greater relative risk of incident type 2 diabetes compared with non-consumption (2).
 Diet soda is often sweetened with either sucralose or aspartame.

 Another study in 2013, also showed that this sugar alternative is not as safe as we may think.
-The study done on 17 obese and insulin-sensitive subjects showed that not only did sucralose consumption increase in peak plasma glucose concentrations but it also led to a 23 percent decrease in insulin sensitivity, which prevents glucose absorption in cells (9).
+The study done on 17 obese and insulin-sensitive subjects showed that not only did sucralose consumption prior to a glucose load led to a greater increase in peak plasma glucose concentrations but it also led to a 23 percent decrease in insulin sensitivity, which prevents glucose absorption in cells (9).

 May Increase The Risk Of Irritable Bowel Syndrome And Crohn’s Disease